noamhod/ALPIDE.FastSim/Readme.md

 - Basic setup
   - have ROOT6 and python installed
   - setup environment for ROOT6 and python (`source setupROOT6.binaries.python2.sh` in my case)
+  - make the data and output dirs:
+      - mkdir -p data/stdhep/bppp; mkdir -p data/stdhep/trident
+      - mkdir -p data/root
+	   - mkdir -p output/root; mkdir -p output/pdf
-  - put Tony's stdhep files in data/stdhep/bppp and data/stdhep/trident
+  - put Tony's signal stdhep files in data/stdhep/bppp or trident dirs

+- Compilation
   - hit `make`

-- Convert the "truth" STDHEP files into ROOT files
+- Convert the "truth signal" STDHEP files into ROOT files
+  - open a different shell than the previous one
   - go to the python dir
   - setup python and ROOT (`source setupROOT6.brew.python3.sh` in my case)
   - to convert the stdhep files to a ROOT TTree, run